tikv/website/content/blog/monthly-november-2019.md

 ## Notable PRs

-November was a busy month, here's some highlights:
+November was a busy month.
+Here are some highlights:

 * [@nrc] submitted a great refactoring PR in [#5857](https://github.com/tikv/tikv/pull/5857), [#5935](https://github.com/tikv/tikv/pull/5935) and [#5964](https://github.com/tikv/tikv/pull/5964), helping us make TiKV more clean and understanable.
 * [@little-wallace] submitted a PR to optimize the conflict check in `prewrite` in [#5846](https://github.com/tikv/tikv/pull/5846).